LLM Settings Explained: Temperature, Top-P, and Max Tokens

 By the end of this lesson, you will know when to touch each one and when to leave it alone.

 These settings are available when you use AI models through APIs or special playgrounds, not in the standard ChatGPT or Claude chat interfaces.
-To follow along in this lesson and play with these settings, you can access the OpenAI Playground or Google AI Studio.
+To follow along and play with these settings, you can access the OpenAI Playground or Google AI Studio.
+Both offer free trials, though you may need to create an account.

 Different generative AI models have different strengths.
 Some are fast, some handle bigger prompts, and some follow rules better.
 For beginner work, you can treat model choice like choosing a car class: a small city car for quick trips, a family car for comfort and storage, or a van for big cargo.